Tampa, Florida Healthcare Fraud Defense Lawyers

 - If Necessary, We Will Use our Federal Trial Experience to Fight for You in Court.
 Many of our attorneys are seasoned litigators, and we do not back down when it is in our clients’ best interests to go to trial.

 If this sounds like your kind of law firm, we encourage you to give us a call.
 Members of our team are standing by, and we are prepared to begin working with you on your defense strategy immediately.
 When you are under federal investigation, every decision you make can have drastic consequences.
 Contact us now to put our attorneys’ knowledge, insights, and experience on your side.

 Request a Free Initial Case Assessment at Oberheiden, P.C.

-For more information about our legal representation for Tampa health care providers, please contact us to schedule a free initial case assessment.
-To discuss your DOJ, DEA, IRS, OIG, or other agency investigation with a member of our federal health care fraud defense team in confidence, call (214) 692-2171 or tell us how to contact you online now.
+For more information about our legal representation for Tampa healthcare providers, please contact us to schedule a free initial case assessment.
+To discuss your DOJ, DEA, IRS, OIG, or other agency investigation with a member of our federal healthcare fraud defense team in confidence, call 888-680-1745 or tell us how to contact you online now.